 A well-designed, informative email signature can help you make a strong relationship with your customers and generate great revenues.
 Do you have any idea that 2 out of 5 people who use email signatures are doing it completely wrong?

-As a result, most of their promotional mails never reach the Inbox of the recipient.
+As a result, most of their promotional emails never reach the Inbox of the recipient.
 Follow the do’s and don’ts of email signature marketing described in detail above and observe the remarkable improvements in your business in no time.
 Happy marketing!